 So if the operators want to use the spectrum for 2G, 4G, or 5G, they can do so.
 Spectrum blocks which are purchased in the auction across bands can be combined if required using the carrier aggregation (CA) technology to provide better speeds and enhance experience.
 The government hasn’t put any restriction on the kind of technology operators will be using given it falls within the scope of the service license and is compatible with the technologies which already exist in the Licensed Service Areas (LSA).

 In case the technology is GSM/WCDMA/LTE/CDMA, the successful bidder will have to submit all the details of the technology going to be deployed using the spectrum acquired to provide services within one month of obtaining the license.
-If the bidder uses new technology, information about the same needs to be submitted at least a year before testing it.
+If the bidder uses new technology, information about the same needs to be submitted at least six months* before testing it.
 The new technology must be approved by ITU/TEC or any other International Standards Organization/body.

 Which Operator is Currently Using Which Spectrum Band the Most?

 - 700MHz Band – 700 MHz band is unutilized so far as operators haven’t showed any interest in the previous auction because of the exorbitant base price of this band and hence none of the operators have participated and won any spectrum in this band.
 The government is offering the entire spectrum of 30 MHz in the 700 MHz band in the auction.

 - 800MHz Band – Jio enjoys a majority of the spectrum in 800 MHz band, but most of it is coming up for renewal in 2021; thus, DoT has included it in the auction.
 Airtel also has a negligible amount of spectrum in the 800 MHz band in just 5 circles.